rpseacsu1/plots/README.md

   	- Zoom

+Examples
-Example 1 ) Plots 10 random generated numbers.
+	1) Plots 10 random generated numbers
+	2)

+Author
-Author : I ask to place my name and a link to this repo within the first lines of your code.
+	- I ask to place my name and a link to this repo within the first lines of your code.